 Over my two trips, I have met a not insignificant number of USA citizens in Cuba, meaning that it is physically possible to make a trip to this forbidden Caribbean island.

 Of course, it is illegal for US citizens to visit Cuba – the rule is not that it’s illegal to go to Cuba, but that it is illegal to spend money in Cuba without an appropriate license, making it illegal through sheer practicality.
 And with penalties that can include up to $250,000 in fines and 10 years in prison, the penalty isn’t light.

-However, in recent years the rules have relaxed as US citizens are now permitted to visa Cuba on a legal person-to-person tours.
-This might seem like a win for US visitors on the surface, but in reality the tours are expensive (often running to thousands of dollars for a relatively short, under 2 week trip) and don’t permit free roaming – you’re definitely on a tour, which isn’t always the best way to explore a country.
+However, in recent years the rules have relaxed as US citizens are now permitted to visa Cuba on a legal person-to-person tour.
+This might seem like a win for US visitors on the surface, but in reality, the tours are expensive (often running to thousands of dollars for a relatively short, under 2-week trip) and don’t permit free roaming – you’re definitely on a tour, which isn’t always the best way to explore a country.

-Beyond people-to-people tours, most other US citizens in Cuba have decided to roll the dice and take a risk on not getting caught.
+Beyond people-to-people tours, most other US citizens in Cuba have decided to roll the dice and take a risk of not getting caught.